EkaterinaSii/Entry-Face-Recognition-System/README.md

 # Entry-Face-Recognition-System
 **Bachelor Degree Thesis.**
-> Enhancing Access Control.
-Practical Implementation of Facial Recognition Technology for Entry Monitoring and Database Storage.
+> Enhancing Access Control: Practical Implementation of Facial Recognition Technology for Entry Monitoring and Database Storage.

 ## REQUIREMENTS
 - Python 3.8.x
 - Ubuntu 20.04.6
 - Kivy 2.1.0
-- Sklearn 0.22
+- Scikit-learn (sklearn) 0.22

 **Note:**
-* Jetson Nano comes with Ubuntu 18.04 and this version is too old.
-Here is a [link](https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image) to dowload Ubuntu 20.4 OS image
+* Jetson Nano comes with Ubuntu 18.04, which is too old.
+Here is a [link](https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image) to dowload Ubuntu 20.4 OS image.
-* To use same pre-trained anti face-spoofing model Sklearn version 0.19.1 - 0.22.0 required.
-Starting from version 0.23.1 it will not run.
+* To use the same pre-trained anti-face-spoofing model, Scikit-learn version 0.19.1 - 0.22.0 is required.
+Starting from version 0.23.1, it will not run.

 ## HARDWARE COMPONENTS
-* Jetson Uno
+* Jetson Nano
-* Arduino (I used Arduino Nano)
+* Arduino (I used Arduino Uno)
 * Relay
 * 12v DC Adapter
 * Electromagnetic lock